TinyCB/Chaturbate-affiliate-api-script/readme.md

 ---

 ## ✨ Features
 - **Lightning-fast local caching:** All cam grid and model data is fetched and stored as flat JSON files for speed and reliability.
 - **Live grid filtering:** Filter models instantly by gender, region, room size, age, and tag (#hashtags).
 - **Pretty, clean URLs:** Navigate via `/girls/`, `/guys/`, `/trans/`, `/couples/`, or directly by `/model/username`.
 - **Clickable tags everywhere:** Hashtags (in grid & sidebar) instantly update filters, for super quick navigation.
 - **Auto-refresh mode (desktop):** Optional toggle in the header.
 When enabled, automatically refreshes the grid every minute—new models appear, offline models disappear, and all data stays up-to-date (subject line, viewer counts, even thumbnails!).
 - **Profile fallback for offline models:** If a model goes offline, their profile page (avatar, stats, bio, tags, etc) is still preserved and accessible at `/model/username`.
+- **Automated model bio writing (AI):** Generate model bios automatically with OpenAI (e.g. GPT-4/4o/3.5-turbo) or Ollama (local, e.g. Mistral, Gemma, Qwen, etc.), with creative variety and admin control.
 - **Modern tooltips & hover highlights:** All tags/controls give clear hover feedback (with colored backgrounds) for a polished feel.
-- **Full admin panel:** Edit all nav links, meta tags, site colors, slugs, logo, and more—instantly, via the browser.
+- **Full admin panel:** Edit all nav links, meta tags, site colors, slugs, logo, LLM settings, and more instantly in your browser.
+- **"Rewrite all bios" feature:** Regenerate all bios in one batch when you want to improve style or change LLMs/backends.
 - **True 404 error handling:** Offline/missing model pages return a real HTTP 404 Not Found code for proper SEO.
 - **No database required:** Portable and easy to deploy anywhere PHP runs.